iLVL-Key/FFXI/gearswap/readme.md

 ## Issues
 - I have had one report of lag with the GEO file inside Odyssey (unknown if other files may be affected as well) but I am unable to reproduce that issue.
-- The RUN file has a custom-made timer for keeping track of the Runes you have up.
-This timer continues to run while you are doing things like using teleports (Sortie, for example), whereas the game pauses its own internal timer for them.
+- TThe Rune timers in the RUN file are tracked via an internal timer.
+In Sortie, this timer continues to run while you are teleporting around, whereas the game pauses the timer for them.
 This creates a slight mismatch in the timers if you let the Runes fall off naturally.
 Only a minor issue really, especially if you're using them, switching them around, or just in the habit of keeping them updated.
 You may never even notice it.

 ## Changelog

 <details>
 <summary>BLU</summary>

+Version 18.0
+- Overhauled the HUD, REMOVING NEED FOR THE TEXT PLUGIN!
+Now uses the Windower text library.
+About time!
+- Overhauled the Debuffs Notifications.
+Prioritizes displaying completely debilitating debuffs on top of all others (previous style), with the rest being a displayed in their own position within the Debuff Notification area, allowing multiple debuffs to be displayed at once (Silence/Mute and Curse/Haunt share a spot).
+- Added the Advanced Option to specifiy which abilities/spells are displayed in the HUD Recast section.
+A list of valid abilities/spells is provided.
+- Added the Advanced Option to create a custom name for the ability/spell displayed in the HUD Recast section.
+- Added equipping the Oh Shit set when petrified, stunned, or terrored.
+- Added the Prime Weapon Caliburnus to Aftermath Notifications.
+- Added an additional Mode for use, bringing the total available up to 5.
+- Added Idle and DPS gear sets for each Mode.
+They are not required and will all default to using the set for Mode 1 unless you specifically want to add gear to them (ex: a Tank Mode).
+- Added Debuff Notification for Animated, Haunt, and Taint.
+- Added Mounted status Notification.
+- Added proper cleanup of custom text objects, aliases, and binds.
+- Adjusted Aftermath notifications to display their time remaining.
+- Adjusted Aftermath notification area in the HUD to display as a meter for your TP.
+- Adjusted Mythic Aftermath level 1 and 2 to now display their accuracy and magic accuracy values.
+- Adjusted the formatting of a few areas of the HUD, including the centering of some objects, flashing, automatic truncating of certain sections to keep text within the HUD boundary (equipping a main and sub item with really long names no longer breaks out of the HUD), and some coloring.
+- Adjusted HUD Recasts to now display a countdown timer under 60 seconds remaining on recast.
+- Adjusted how the Debuff Notifications, Aftermath Notifications, and Alive Notification all work.
+More efficient now with a huge reduction in calls to update their respective text objects.
+- Adjusted equipping the DT Override set when petrified, stunned, or terrored.
+This now equips the Oh Shit set instead.
+- Adjusted AutoLockstyle.
+Lockstyling after subjob changes should be more smooth overall.
+- Fixed an issue where your maximum HP going under the LowHPThreshold (ex. level-syncing low enough) would trigger the Low HP warning.
+- Fixed two different things both doing status checks in two different ways, combining the two into one.
+- Fixed spelling of the Luhlaza Bazubands to Luh.
+Bazubands for Azure Lore Timer gear check.
+- Fixed an error with handling an 'empty' equipment slot in the Weapon Cycler.
+- Fixed ZoneGear still running when set to Off.
+- Removed ability/spell cancelling while a debuff is present that would prevent that ability/spell from activating.
+This fixes an issue where there is a split second of server lag between the debuff coming off and the client recognizing it, now allowing for hitting the ability/spell right when the debuff comes off and it activating as it should.
+- Removed reliance on code edits to the AzureSets addon in order for the Spell cooldown notification to work.
+Only AzureSets edits are now to remove the redundant cooldown timer put on screen.
+- Removed AutoLockstyle.
+This has been moved to its own separate addon called Vanity.
+- Removed AutoHWater.
+This has been moved to its own separate addon called Excorcist.
+- Removed the //fileinfo command.
+- Removed the NotiWeapons option.
+- Removed debug option.
+I feel this is no longer necessary at this point.

 Version 17.0.1
 - Fixed some errors that would display under certain circumstances immediately after switching characters.